The Undertaker Passing The Torch To Roman Reigns At ‘WrestleMania 33’?

 Roman Reigns vs. The Undertaker is one of the most anticipated matches of WrestleMania 33 in Orlando, Florida.
-There has been a lot of talk and a lot of speculation leading up to this match in terms of what will likely go down.
+There has been a lot of talk and a lot of speculation leading up to this match regarding what will likely go down.

-Many fans see this match as the final nail in the Deadman’s coffin in terms of finally calling it quits for The Undertaker and the remarkable run he has had throughout his entire career.
+Many fans see this match as the final nail in the Deadman’s coffin regarding finally calling it quits for The Undertaker and the remarkable run he has had throughout his entire career.
 The Undertaker has one of the most iconic gimmicks in all of wrestling, and he has been a part of some of the richest and most dramatic storylines anywhere.
 But it’s not just the gimmick and the high-profile matches that have been the main draw.
 One of the most impressive aspects of all is the Deadman’s longevity.

 All of that said, however, whether some fans like it or not, The Undertaker is nearing the end of his career, and this match against Roman Reigns at WrestleMania 33 could be the perfect opportunity for one of the most well respected and highly regarded wrestling icons to officially pass the torch to Roman Reigns.